 You may well recall the popular YouTube video 'Robotic Vacuum Cleaner Smears Dog Poop on Carpet'.
 If you haven't seen it, well, you can probably work out what happened.
 That's right: a Robot Vacuum Cleaner Smeared some Dog Poop on a Carpet.
 You are probably thinking, "That was setup!
 How could a robot vac possibly smear dog poop onto a carpet in a way that is worse than a general dog-poop-on-carpet scenario?"
 Well, reader, you are wrong.
 Because it happened to me.

 Actually, the whole 'robot vac makes dog poop situation intolerable' thing is very well known, by those who know.
 T3 was once sent a plastic k9 plop along with T3 Award winning robot vac Roborock S6 MaxV, specifically to demonstrate that the robot was so advanced, it could detect and avoid canine droppings.
 Although funnily enough, it turned out it couldn't.
+Coming soon, the new iRobot Roomba J7 also promises to banish dog poop floor unpleasantness, by swerving the little gifts left to you by your pets.

 Dog poop on carpet: there is a solution